damianhakert/damianhakert.github.io/source/jobs/developer/index.md

 title: "Developer Responsibilities and Tasks"
 ---

+At GitLab, developers are highly independent and self-organized individual contributors who work together as a tight team in a [remote and agile](https://about.gitlab.com/2015/09/14/remote-agile-at-gitlab/) way.
+Developers report to the COO.

-## Responsibilities
+## General Developer Responsibilities

-* Bring a new feature from vague request to polished end result
+* Bring a new feature from vague request to polished end result.
-* Support our service engineers in getting to the bottom of user-reported issues and come up with robust solutions
+* Support our service engineers in getting to the bottom of user-reported issues and come up with robust solutions.
-* Engage with the rest of the core team and the open source community and collaborate on improving GitLab
+* Engage with the rest of the core team and the open source community and collaborate on improving GitLab.
-* Review code contributed by the community and work with them to get it ready for production
+* Review code contributed by the community and work with them to get it ready for production.
-* Write documentation around features and configuration to save our users time
+* Write documentation around features and configuration to save our users time.
-* Take initiative in improving the software in small or large ways to address pain points in your own experience as a developer
+* Take initiative in improving the software in small or large ways to address pain points in your own experience as a developer.
-* Keep code easy to maintain and understand to keep the barrier for contribution low
+* Keep code easy to maintain and understand to keep the barrier for contribution low.

+## DevOps and Packaging Responsibilities